 As a player in the scandal, Keith Mickens was a minor figure.
 But his conviction is satisfying to prosecutors all the same.
 On April 5, Mickens, a former United Auto Worker official, pleaded guilty in U.S. District Court for the Eastern District of Michigan to conspiracy for helping to funnel UAW-Chrysler National Training Center payments to union officials in return for the union dropping certain collective bargaining issues.
 He, like the other defendants, also spent portions of the payoffs on personal items.
-Mickens is the sixth person to be charged in the $4.5 million scheme, which broke wide open last July.
+Mickens is the sixth person to be charged, and the fifth to be convicted, in the $4.5 million scheme, which broke wide open last July.
 The latest action follows a joint investigation by the FBI, the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

 Keith Mickens, now 64, a resident of Clarkston, Mich., during 2010-14 was a senior Auto Workers official who administered collective bargaining agreements on behalf of members employed by Fiat Chrysler.
 He also could be bought.
-According to prosecutors, Mickens helped transfer hundreds of thousands of dollars from Fiat Chrysler to General Holifield.
+According to prosecutors, Mickens helped transfer hundreds of thousands of dollars from Fiat Chrysler to General Holiefield.
 FCA executives, led by Al Iacobelli, laundered these payments via the UAW-Chrysler National Training Center bank account.
-Mr. and Mrs. Holifield used their share of the money to support two enterprises they controlled and splurge on a wide range of luxury items.
+Mr. and Mrs. Holiefield used their share of the money to support two enterprises she controlled and to buy luxury items.
 For his part, Mickens admitted that he bought about $7,500 in clothing, electronics and other personal items.